Datura-ai/smart-scrape/docs/running_a_miner.md

 # Bittensor (Smart-Scrape) Miner Setup Guide

-This guide provides detailed instructions for setting up and running a Bittensor Smart-Scrape miner using the smart-scrape repository.
+This guide details the process for setting up and running a Bittensor Smart-Scrape miner using the smart-scrape repository.

 ## Prerequisites
-Before you begin the setup process, make sure you have the following prerequisites ready:
+Before starting, ensure you have:

-- PM2: A process manager to keep your miner running.
-If it's not already installed, you can find the installation instructions [here](https://pm2.io/docs/runtime/guide/installation/).
+- **PM2:** A process manager to maintain your miner.
+If not installed, see [PM2 Installation](https://pm2.io/docs/runtime/guide/installation/).

-- Environment Variables: Certain environment variables need to be set before running the miner.
-Please refer to the [Environment Variables Guide](./env_variables.md) for details.
+- **Environment Variables:** Set the necessary variables as per the [Environment Variables Guide](./env_variables.md).

+## Setup Process

-## 1. Install the smart-scrape Repository
+### 1. Install the smart-scrape Repository
-To start, install the smart-scrape repository.
-Navigate to the directory where you’ve cloned or downloaded `smart-scrape`, and run the following command:
+First, install the smart-scrape repository.
+In your terminal, navigate to the smart-scrape directory and execute:

 ```sh
 python -m pip install -e ~/smart-scrape
 ```

-## 2. Install Specific Miner Requirements
+### 2. Install Miner-Specific Requirements
-If there are any additional requirements for your miner, install them by running:
+Install any additional requirements for the miner:

 ```sh
 python -m pip install -r requirements.txt
 ```

-## 3. Load and Run the Miner
+### 3. Configure and Run the Miner
-Once you have installed the necessary packages, you can load and run the miner using PM2.
-Set the `CUDA_VISIBLE_DEVICES` variable to the GPU you want to use, and adjust the other variables according to your setup.
+Configure and launch the miner using PM2.
+Set `CUDA_VISIBLE_DEVICES` to your preferred GPU and adjust the following parameters:

 ```sh
 CUDA_VISIBLE_DEVICES=0 pm2 start neurons/miners/miner.py \